 kidney stone, which is made of calcium.
 This type of stone may occur when there is too much calcium in the urine.

-- Monitor someone who has a problem with the
+- Monitor someone who has an overactive

 parathyroid gland, which helps control calcium level in the blood and urine.